b3-exmo/b3-exmo.github.io/docs/Critical thinking/Falsifiability.md

 comments: true
 ---
 # 👎 Falsifiability
-Apologies in advance if these examples sound condescending or reductive.
-I'm using them for illustrative purposes to make sure we're on the same page, you and I. That said, I'm likely going to make a fool of myself here; I don't count myself well-versed in philosophy, I just have an internet connection.
+I don't consider myself well-versed in philosophy, but I do have an internet connection.
+That's practically the same thing, right?

-&nbsp;

 ## What is it?
 > *A [theory](https://en.wikipedia.org/wiki/Scientific_theory "Scientific theory") or [hypothesis](https://en.wikipedia.org/wiki/Hypothesis "Hypothesis") is **falsifiable** (or **refutable**) if it can be logically contradicted by an [empirical test](https://en.wikipedia.org/wiki/Empirical_test "Empirical test").*